-Fast forward only two months or so and we’ve done it three more times, the Alice in Wonderland birthday for Madelyn, the Little Women birthday for Hannah, and now Easter.
-Turns out, one can have fun crafting with four kids.
-It just requires less free-for-all and more guidance…a concept I’m learning is applicable for happiness in many aspects of parenting.
+Fast forward just two months and we’ve done it three more times, the Alice in Wonderland birthday for Madelyn, the Little Women birthday for Hannah, and now Easter crafting celebrations.

 As Shakespeare once said,

-To craft or not to craft, that is the question…(it’s possible this is not Shakespeare)
+to craft or not to craft, that is the question

 To layer, perchance to mat,